 There was a problem.
 Please refresh the page and try again.

 A sore, scratchy throat can spoil your day, but there are sore throat remedies that will help soothe the pain.

-'Viral infections, such as colds (opens in new tab), are by far the most common cause of sore throats, reported to trigger 80% of cases, (opens in new tab)' says Claire.
-'Though they can also be caused by bacterial and fungal infections.
-Or one can be initiated through smoking, snoring, shouting, pollutants, acid reflux or allergies.'
+"Viral infections, such as colds, are by far the most common cause of sore throats, reported to trigger 80% of cases," says Claire.
+"Though they can also be caused by bacterial and fungal infections.
+Or one can be initiated through smoking, snoring, shouting, pollutants, acid reflux or allergies."

 Sore throat remedies - natural treatments